 - ZRS is available in the Singapore, China (Shenzhen), China (Beijing), China (Hangzhou), and China (Shanghai) regions.
 This feature will be available in other regions.

-- This feature incurs extra costs.
-For more information about pricing, visit Object Storage Service Pricing.
+- ZRS incurs extra costs.
+For more information about pricing, see Object Storage Service Pricing.

 Supported storage classes

 ZRS supports the Standard and Infrequent Access (IA) storage classes.
 The following table compares the two storage classes from different dimensions.

 |Data durability (designed for)||99.9999999999% (twelve 9's)||99.9999999999% (twelve 9's)|

 |Minimum billable size of objects||Actual size of objects||64 KB|